Urbanus-Kathitu/Wacha_Tucheze/Supervised ML README.md

 - Perform Data Cleaning & Merge the data (check for and deal with outliers, anomalies and missing data)

-- Petform Exploratory Data Analysis
+- Perform Exploratory Data Analysis

+- Build a ML model: Predicting the home team score

 - Implementing the Solution